 Do vaccines work?
 According to Public Health England, there is "no real-world data on vaccine effectiveness" against mu.
 Studies in lab dishes have found a reduction in the ability of antibodies to neutralize the mu variant that is "at least as great as that seen with the beta variant," according to Public Health England.

-Jeanna Bryner, Tia Ghose, Yasemin Saplakoglu and Nicoletta Lanese contributed to this article.
+Jeanna Bryner, Tia Ghose and Yasemin Saplakoglu contributed to this article.

 Originally published on Live Science.